 Understanding Addiction: Why It’s Not Simply a Choice

-One of the first questions many parents ask is, “How do I get my son into rehab?”
+One of the first questions many parents ask is, “How do I get my child into rehab?”
 Getting someone into rehab can be challenging, especially if they are reluctant or don’t see a problem.
 Here are a few steps to consider:

 - Research Treatment Options: Explore different types of rehab programs in your area.
 Inpatient rehabs, outpatient programs, and support groups each offer different approaches.
-It’s crucial to find a program that aligns with your son’s specific needs, whether it’s detoxification, therapy, or ongoing support.
+It’s crucial to find a program that aligns with your child’s specific needs, whether it’s detoxification, therapy, or ongoing support.

 - Take Care of Yourself: Supporting someone with an addiction can be emotionally and physically draining.
 Don’t overlook your own well-being.
 Seek therapy or join a support group to process your feelings and learn coping strategies for managing the stress.